ryli123/SPH4U0/Lab Finals/4/Magnetic Field Visualizer/README.md

 # Magnetic Field Visualizer

 Using the Biot-Savart Law, this program draws two skew solenoids and calculates the magnetic vector field when electric currents are present.
-Changes to either solenoid will update in the .mlx files.
+Changes to either solenoid will update live in the .mlx files; most recent update is the `solenoid_bfield_visualizer.m`.

 This produces the following visualization in MATLAB: